 Currently, Israel has eight officially recognised universities, among them the Open University of Israel (distance learning), and the Weizman Institute of Science (founded in 1934 as Daniel Sieff Institute).
 There is also a network of public research institutions, among them the Volcani Center for agricultural research and other centers for geophysics, oceanography, geology (Earth Science Research Administration [ESRA]), and biology (Israel Institute for Biological Research [IIBR]), as well as the Israeli Space Agency.
-Two ministries share responsibility for science: the Ministry of Science, Technology and Space (MOST) and the Ministry of Economy (up to 2013 Ministry of Industry, Trade and Labor, MOITAL).
+Two ministries share responsibility for science: the Ministry of Science and Technology (MOST) and the Ministry of Economy and Industry (MOE).

 The scientific activity dynamic has increased in recent years, resulting in the accumulation of Nobel Prizes.
 In recent years, eight Israeli researchers have been awarded a Nobel Prize: Daniel Kahnemann (Economy 2002), Aaron Ciechanover and Avram Hershko (Chemistry 2004), Robert Aumann (Economy 2005), Ada E. Yonath (Chemistry 2009), Dan Shechtman (Chemistry 2011), and Michael Levitt and Arieh Warshel (Chemistry 2013).